Doc-Zegno/YetCore/Docs/YetAbi.md

     // Expanded nested (note: two outermost types!)
     Array<Array<Images.Filter>> <=> 2tArray_2tArray_2pImages_Filter
 ```
- 7) Shorthand notation is used for parameter types that have common
+ 7) Shorthand notation is used for parameter/return types that have common
     parts with the full qualification of the method.
 Replace them with
     a `Nc` mnenomic (`N` common parts):
 ```swift